padreati/rapaio/README.md

 implementations which relays on other data structures for storing data.
 Those looks like concept of views from relational data bases.
 * Data access using streams is available on variables and frames.
-* DVector - vector of frequencies
+* DensityVector - vector of frequencies
 * Unique - data structure to collect and manipulate unique values of a variable
 * Group - data structure to build and manipulate group by aggregations
 * Index - data structure for transforming value domains into dense indexes